 All these conditions do not satisfy all the time.
 Therefore, we don’t see rainbows all the time.

-List of Seven colors of a Rainbow
+List of Seven colors in a Rainbow

 Absence of Colors in the Rainbow